Looking for Atlassian vocabulary?

 No: Jira Software is just ok. said Charlie.

 Avoid exclamation marks!
 They should only be used for exciting or new things!
 At most, there should only be one exclamation mark per page!

 When possible, avoid gendered pronouns.
 If you can't, then they or their is preferable to his or her or he or she.

-Much yes: Ask your admin to add you to the instance.
+Yes: Ask your admin to add you.

 Use italics for emphasis, citations, or defining a term.
 You can also use it for UI elements that might change, like a field name or user input.

 You can also use italics in places where you would normally use bold but the UI doesn't support it.
 For example, in a dialog header or UI message.

 Don't use italics if the item is also a hyperlink.